MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 1732 ping
 ```

-However, when searching for the process on the container host, a ping process is not found, and en error is thrown.
+However, when searching for the process on the container host, a ping process is not found, and an error is thrown.

 ```none
 get-process -Name ping